API usage agreement

 Badges, for all personnel and visitors accessing the

-premises of the organization should be established, as
+premises of the organisation should be established as

 - Secure zones should be defined and be protected by